SteeltoeOSS/Documentation/docs/connectors/cosmosdb.md

 cf restage myApp
 ```

->NOTE: The connector is built to work with Azure Cosmos DB service instances that have been provisioned with the [Microsoft Azure Service Broker](https://docs.pivotal.io/partners/azure-sb/index.html).
+>The connector is built to work with Azure Cosmos DB service instances that have been provisioned with the [Microsoft Azure Service Broker](https://docs.pivotal.io/partners/azure-sb/index.html).

 ### Use CosmosClient